tanu31195/Online-Bank-UserFront/README.md

 csrf and cors disabled protection from cors attacks  and avoid cross origin issues deleteCookies("remember-me") will delete cookies of remember me function and disable user remember me function rememberMe() adds remember me function

+**GrantedAuthority**: Represents an authority granted to an _Authentication_ object.

+**Authentication**: Represents the token for an authentication request or for an authenticated principal once the request has been processed by the AuthenticationManager.authenticate(Authentication) method.

+**UserDetailsService**: Core interface which loads user-specific data.
+It is used throughout the framework as a user DAO and is the strategy used by the DaoAuthenticationProvider.

  ##Persistence
 Using Hibernate